God is concerned for the character of the prophet as he is for the truth of his word.

-There are several pitfalls, which prophets, young and old, must
+There are several pitfalls, which prophets, young and old, must be careful to avoid.

 A Critical and Harsh Spirit

 Frustration and bitterness